African-American history: Great Migration and the Harlem Renaissance

 In the 1920s, the concentration of Black people in New York led to the cultural movement known as the Harlem Renaissance, whose influence reached nationwide.
 Black intellectual and cultural circles were influenced by thinkers such as Aimé Césaire and Léopold Sédar Senghor, who celebrated Blackness, or négritude; arts and letters flourished.
 Writers Zora Neale Hurston, Langston Hughes, Nella Larsen, Claude McKay and Richard Wright; and artists Lois Mailou Jones, William H. Johnson, Romare Bearden, Jacob Lawrence and Archibald Motley gained prominence.

 The South Side of Chicago, a destination for many on the trains up from Mississippi, Arkansas and Louisiana, joined Harlem as a sort of Black capital for the nation.
 It generated flourishing businesses, music, arts and foods.
 A new generation of powerful African-American political leaders and organizations also came to the fore, Typified by Congressman William Dawson (1886–1970).
 Membership in the NAACP rapidly increased as it mounted an anti-lynching campaign in reaction to ongoing southern white violence against blacks.
 Marcus Garvey's Universal Negro Improvement Association and African Communities League, the Nation of Islam, and union organizer A. Philip Randolph's Brotherhood of Sleeping Car Porters (part of the American Federation of labor) all were established during this period and found support among African Americans, who became urbanized.

+Jews and African Americans often lived in the same neighborhoods and cities, frequently sharing similar housing options due to poverty.
+Jews, who were not always seen as fully white and had less experience with American racism, tended to be less violent and were often influenced by egalitarian beliefs such as communism, socialism, and trade unionism.
+As a result, they generally resisted less when African Americans moved into their areas.
+Consequently, many Jewish neighborhoods gradually became predominantly Black, usually with some tension but typically without violence.